JawariaGR/JawariaGR/README.md

 - 👋 Hi, I’m @JawariaGR
-- 👀 I’m interested in Gen AL
+- 👀 I’m interested in Gen AI
 - 🌱 I’m currently learning Python and Typescript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...